Planning to visit Dwarkadhish temple? Check out our Dwarka Somnath Tour.

 Further, the story of how Krishna formed the city of Dwarka has two versions.
 One states that Lord Krishna flew on the Garuda and reached the Saurashtra peninsula.
 However, in the other version, Lord Krishna invoked Vishwakarma (Lord of Construction).
 He asked him to build a new city.

-Vishwakarma said that the city can only be built if the Samudra Devta (God of Sea) gives them land.
+Vishwakarma said that it is possible to build the city if the Samudra Devta (God of Sea) gives them land.
 Lord Krishna worshiped the Sea God who eventually gave him 12 Yojanas of land.
 Consequently, Vishwakarma built the city of Dwarka for Lord Krishna.

 According to the Archeological Survey of India, the main shrine of the building is 2000 to 2200 years old.
 There is an umbrella-like monument in the memory of Lord Krishna to the East of Harimandir.

 The significance of Dwarkadhish temple is that Dwarka is one of the Sapta Puris in India.
 According to popular belief, the Dwarkadhish Temple stands over the original place of Hari – Graha, the home of Krishna.
 Mahabharata states that the castle of Lord Krishna was built in Gold.

 The Pandavas played and spent their childhood there.

 Archaeologists have unearthed copper coins, boulders, pillars and pottery samples from the underwater excavations in Dwarka.
 Hence, they have concluded that a well-established city existed there in the 2nd Millennium.